Lutz Dietzold, CEO of the German Design Council, on sustainable design

 Author: House of Eden

-Lutz Dietzold has been managing director of the German Design Council since 2002.
-Initiated by the German Bundestag, belongs to the German Design Council belongs to the leading international competence centers in matters of design and has a decisive influence on Germany's design culture.
+Lutz Dietzold has been Managing Director of the German Design Council since 2002.
+Initiated by the German Bundestag, the German Design Council belongs to the leading international competence centers in matters of design and has a decisive influence on Germany's design culture.
 It's a unique forum for knowledge transfer of brand and design competence.

 As managing director of the council, Lutz Dietzold is increasingly committed to the international orientation of the competence center and the global network of leading companies from industry and business.
 He is also a member of numerous committees and juries as well as a project advisory board for the Federal Prize Eco design of the Federal Environment Ministry.